 - New addresses will be registered at the network level as opposed to the asset level previously.
 For example, to register a withdrawal address for an ERC-20 asset such as USDC or LINK, the Ethereum network would be selected.

-- The registration of new addresses now has the same privileged level as withdrawals; customers will have to approve the addition of a new withdrawal address using their hardware key and PIN.
+- The registration of new addresses now has the same privileged level as withdrawals; customers will have to approve the addition of a new withdrawal address using their two-factor authenticator.

 Impact on existing withdrawal addresses

-All existing addresses will require an approval per address using the customer’s hardware key and PIN.
+All existing addresses will require an approval per address using the customer’s two-factor authenticator.
 This only has to be done once per address.

 - Addresses that have been previously created for specific assets on the Ethereum network such as LINK and USDC, will be archived and not displayed.
 These addresses will need to be entered again by the customer as an Ethereum network address.
-The customer’s hardware key and PIN will be required to approve the address.
+The customer’s two-factor authenticator will be required to approve the address.

-- Addresses previously registered at the network level (BTC, EOS, ETH, LTC) will require approval using the customer’s hardware key and PIN before a withdrawal may be made.
+- Addresses previously registered at the network level (BTC, EOS, ETH, LTC) will require approval using the customer’s two-factor authenticator before a withdrawal may be made.
 This can happen at the point of withdrawal or proactively by going to: Account Settings > Bank Accounts and Account Settings > Digital Assets Accounts respectively.
 This only has to be done once.